kjankaew/RainDataThailand_Mini_Project_KJ/README.md

 The goal is to familiarize with python and matplotlib in manipulating and visualizing data.
 The timeline of this project is about 3 weeks.

-I have a passion in sciences, especially those related to Earth Sciences and natural hazards.
-Lately, I am taking an interest in global warming.
+I have a passion in sciences, especially those related to Earth Science and natural hazards.
+Lately, I take an interest in global warming.
-You can see my list of publication in this link https://scholar.google.co.th/citations?user=l6B4VrgAAAAJ&hl=en
+You can see my list of publications in this link https://scholar.google.co.th/citations?user=l6B4VrgAAAAJ&hl=en

-In this mini project I use rainfall data from rain stations across Thailand and from 1987 to (August) 2022.
+In this mini project I use average monthly rainfall data from rain stations across Thailand, from 1987 to (August) 2022.
+My goal is to look at a long-term trend of rainfall in Thailand and analyse data to see if it is related to global warming.
+Therefore, I decide to request data from the Thai Meteorological Department (TMD) for 30+ years to make sure that the data covers serveral cycles of la Nina events.

+La Nina refers to the periodic cooling of ocean surface temperatures in the central and east-central equatorial Pacific.
+Typically, La Nina events occur every 3 to 5 years or so, but on occasion can occur over successive years.
+La Nina represents the cool phase of the El Nino/Southern Oscillation (ENSO) cycle.
+During a La Nina event, the changes in Pacific Ocean temperatures affect the patterns of tropical rainfall from Indonesia to the west coast of South America.
+These changes in tropical rainfall patterns affect weather patterns throughout the world.

 Main research questions which I have set out since the biginning are: